carcrupe/TFM/README.md

 Again, the challenge remains in acquiring the right data to do the research.

-## Run and use the web app
+## Deployment - Run and use the web app

 To finalize the project, I have created a simple web application with [Streamlit](https://www.streamlit.io/).
 The application runs the best trained classifier (Random Forest) and predicts the input that the user sets.
 There are two ways to run the app:

 **Streamlit notebook:** From the repository notebook folder download and run the file [stroke_stream.ipynb](https://github.com/carcrupe/TFM/blob/master/notebooks/stroke_stream.ipynb).
 You can run this notebook without previously training the model, it will by default use the pretrained model that I have saved in my repository.
 To show the app, I create a ngrok tunnel to expose my local server in a dinamically created URL.

-**Running the docker file:** I have created a docker container with all the needed information to install and run the streamlit application.
+**Run app with docker file:** I have created a docker container with all the needed information to install and run the streamlit application.
 The instructions to execute the app are:

 - In the terminal, navigate to the project folder, which contains the Dockerfile.
 - Build the docker image: *sudo docker build -f Dockerfile -t stroke_app .*